Is Gen Z The Next Big Thing in Banking?

 - By 2025, the group will make up a quarter of the Asia–Pacific (APAC) region’s population — the same as millennials (born 1980–1995), McKinsey finds projects.

 - By the year 2034, Gen Z will comprise the largest generation ever in the U.S., peaking at 78 million, according to Morgan Stanley’s population forecasts.

 - Older and younger GenZers combined already represent approximately 40% of the USA’s consumer purchasing power, writes The Financial Brand, quoting industry research.

-- In Brazil, Gen Z already makes up 20 percent of the country’s population, Juan Guerra, Head of Rappipay Mexico, Rappi said during the FinVision virtual event, dedicated to innovation in financial services and hosted by FintechOS.
+- In Brazil, Gen Z already makes up 20 percent of the country’s population, Juan Guerra, Head of Rappipay Mexico, Rappi said during the FintechOS Annual Summit, a virtual event dedicated to innovation in financial services and hosted by FintechOS.

 Therefore, a powerful generation of future consumers is emerging.
 Marketers who want to attract and retain tomorrow’s customers need to act today – and they need to act smart when it comes to their approach.
 Banking is no exception.

 Why today?
 And what does acting “smart” mean?